Abilities

 4.1 The modal analysis

-Intuitively, claims about ability are claims about possibility.
+Intuitively, claims about ability are tightly connected to claims about possibility.
 It is in some sense a truism that someone is able to perform some act just in case it is possible for her to perform it.

-To develop this purported truism, begin with the thought that for S to have an ability to A it is necessary, but not sufficient, that it be possible that S does A. This claim will be contentious for various more specialized sorts of possibility, such as nomic possibility.
-But if we may help ourselves to the idea of possibility simpliciter (‘metaphysical possibility,’ on at least one reading of that phrase), then this claim appears plausible.
-(We will survey some historical and contemporary challenges to it below in Section 4.2.)
-On the other hand it seems implausible that this sort of possibility is a sufficient condition: there are any number of acts that that are metaphysically possible to perform that an agent might nonetheless not be able to perform.
+To develop this purported truism, begin with the thought that for S to have an ability to A it is necessary, but not sufficient, that it be possible that S does A. This claim will be contentious for various more specialized sorts of possibility, such as nomic possibility or practical possibility.
+But if we may help ourselves to the idea of possibility simpliciter (‘metaphysical possibility’), then this claim appears plausible.
+(We will survey some challenges to it below in Section 4.2.)
+In contrast, it seems implausible that this sort of possibility is a sufficient condition: there are any number of acts that that are metaphysically possible to perform that an agent might nonetheless not be able to perform.

-To render this hypothesis precisely, we may help ourselves to the formal framework of ‘possible worlds,’ which offers an elegant and powerful semantics for modal language.
+To render this hypothesis precisely, we may employ the formal framework of ‘possible worlds,’ which offers an elegant and powerful semantics for modal language.
 On this framework, a proposition is possible just in case it is true at some possible world.
-We can then say an agent is able to A just in case she performs that act at some world (or set of worlds) that satisfy some independently specifiable set of conditions.
+We can then say an agent is able to A just in case she A’s at some world (or set of worlds) that satisfy some independently specifiable set of conditions.

 We thus arrive at the modal analysis of ability: